The diversity-multiplexing tradeoff of the MIMO Z interference channel: Explicit GDMT of the MIMO Z-IC

 where $\upsilon_{i,k}$'s are the negative SNR exponents of the ordered eigenvalues of the matrices $H_{ii}H_{ii}^\dagger$.
 The joint distribution of $\{\upsilon_{i,k}\}_{k=1}^{\min\{M_i,N_i\}}$ was specified in \cite{tse1}.
 Using this distribution and a similar technique as in \cite{tse1}, it can be shown that

-Similar optimization problem will recur in the remaining part of the paper.
-So we formally state the solution of the above problem in the following Lemma for convenience of reference later. \begin{lemma} If $d(r)$ represents the optimal solution of the optimization problem,
+Since a similar optimization problem will recur in the rest of the paper we formally state the solution of the above problem in the following lemma for convenient future reference. \begin{lemma} If $d(r)$ represents the solution of the optimization problem

 then,

 where $m=\min\{M,N\}$ and $d_{M,N}(r)$ represents the DMT of a $M\times N$ point-to-point channel and is a piecewise linear curve joining the points $(M-k)(N-k)$ for $k=0,1,\cdots m$. \end{lemma}